 You’ve spent months building your app, tested it inside out, and you’re finally ready to ship.
-But then comes the part most development guides quietly skip over — actually getting your app published on the Play Store and App Store.
-There are fees involved, requirements that have changed recently (especially on Google Play), and enough paperwork to trip up first-time publishers.
+Then comes the part most development guides quietly skip over: actually getting your app published on the Play Store and App Store.
+There are fees, requirements that have changed lately (especially on Google Play), and enough paperwork to trip up a first-time publisher.

-This guide covers everything you need to know about publishing your app in India in 2026, including the real costs, updated requirements, and the exact steps to get your app live on both stores.
+This guide breaks down the full app publishing cost in India for 2026, including the real fees, updated requirements, and the exact steps to get your app live on both stores.

 Google Play Store: Complete Publishing Guide

-If you’re targeting the Indian market, Android is almost always your first stop.
-With 95%+ market share in India, it makes sense.
-Here’s what the publishing process looks like in 2026.
+Targeting the Indian market?
+Android is almost always your first stop.
+At 95%+ market share (StatCounter), that’s an easy call.
+Here’s how the publishing process works in 2026.

 Developer Account Cost

-A Google Play Developer account costs $25 (approximately ₹2,100) as a one-time payment.
-You pay once, and your account stays active forever — no annual renewal fees.
-You can publish unlimited apps under a single account.
+A Google Play Developer account costs $25 (approximately ₹2,100) as a one-time payment (Google).
+You pay once and the account stays active for good.
+No annual renewal.
+One account covers unlimited apps.

 Payment can be made using an international debit or credit card.
 Google accepts Visa and Mastercard issued by Indian banks.